adbu42/google_prototype/README.md

 search prototype: uses the Levenshtein distance to return pages from a word query.

 visualize_dataset_calculate_pagerank: shows the TestDataset as a graph and calculates the pagerank values.
 Writes the Pagerank values to the pagerank_results file.

+url_filtration: allows you to specify a domain that will then be extracted from the dataset into a graph file that can be read into Gephi.